diogocosta876/Tetris/Development report.md

 ## LPOO_1305 - Tetris

-> Include here one or two paragraphs explaining the main idea of the project, followed by a sentence identifying who the authors are.

-**Example**:

 In this implementation of the world known phenomenon game called Tetris, you can feel the nostalgia of putting together all the pieces to survive as long as possible to have the highest score!

 This project was developed by *Diogo Costa* (*up202007770*),  *José Costa* (*upx*xxxxxxxx) and *Manuel Amorim* (*upx*xxxxxxxx) for LDTS 2021/22.

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.
+- **Piece Generation -** An piece chosen by random is placed on the game as the previous controlled piece piece is placed.

-- **model.Piece's Movement -** The Player can move the pieces horizontally, in order to line them up according to the player's strategy, he can also force the pieces down, as in the original tetris, to speed up the gameplay.
+- **Piece's Movement -** The Player can move the pieces horizontally, in order to line them up according to the player's strategy, he can also force the pieces down, as in the original tetris, to speed up the gameplay.

+- **Piece's Collision Detection -** The game will detect if the Player tries to move the piece into an obstacle and **prevent it**.
+This happens when moving horizontally either into a wall or into another piece.

+  The piece is also **locked** into the board if it's bottom collides either with the floor or into another piece.

-- **ldts.model.Game Timing** - synchronized ticks determine the game pace, when the tick counter reaches a predetermined value, *gameSpeed*, the piece drops by one position.
+- **Game Timing** - synchronized ticks determine the game pace, when the tick counter reaches a predetermined value, *gameSpeed*, the piece drops by one position.

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

 **UI Mockup**

 ![mockup](C:\Users\Diogo\Desktop\ldts-project-assignment-g1305\docs\mockup.png)

-**Next model.Piece Preview - **There should be a visible and intuitive preview window showing what the next piece to spawn is.
+**Piece Preview - **There should be a visible and intuitive preview window showing what the next piece to spawn is.

 **Score - ** The score should be shown to the user, points are awarded when: